3mdeb/news-and-ideas/blog/content/post/2024-07-23-new-mtl-releases.md

 Dasharo v0.9.0 for Intel Meteor Lake brings numerous new features and improvements related to security, functionality and quality of life.
-We are excited to be working on this and many others open source projects to bring even more exciting features in the future.
+We are excited to be working on this and many other open source projects to bring even more exciting features in the future.
 Stay tuned for more updates!